 So you’ve decided to paddle through winter.
 Excellent news!
 Not only will you be privy to some different wildlife, especially as our resident summer birds migrate to southern climes, some epic frosts and beautiful paddles throughout the winter will be a real treat.
 It really is worth braving the cold for such a different experience.
 However, you’ll also need to be prepared!
-To help you on the clothing front, we’ve put together a list of all the winter clothing essentials (and a few extra luxuries if you want to treat yourself).
+To help you on the clothing front, we’ve put together a list of all the winter clothing essentials.

 - Layers.
 Let’s talk about layers.
 Winter temperatures vary in the UK, so layers are a brilliant way to stay ahead of the forecast!
 Thermal base layers are a game changer, especially when they can be layered so easily!

-- Pogies and neoprene mits or gloves.
-Pogies are a paddlers favourite as they can keep your hands relatively dry AND keep the wind chill off them, without compromising feel or performance.
-Some people also opt for neoprene mits or gloves underneath too.
+- Pogies and neoprene mitts or gloves.
+Pogies are a paddler’s favourite as they can keep your hands relatively dry AND keep the wind chill off them, without compromising feel or performance.
+Some people also opt for neoprene mitts or gloves underneath too.
 Take a look at our gloves guide by clicking here.
 Here we explain why you should consider wearing gloves, the types available and how to look after them.

 - Thick, good quality cag (and spray deck for kayakers).
-Cags are a little like waterproof coats, only they usually have waterproof seals on the neck, trunk and hands to prevent water getting in.
+Cags are a little like waterproof coats, only they usually have waterproof seals on the neck and wrists to prevent water getting in.
 This can be a real lifesaver in winter.
-Spray decks are brilliant for kayakers too for keeping the water out of the kayak.
 If you’ve already got this kit, double check it for holes and fix any tears or holes before you head out on the water.
 It will definitely save you from a surprise, especially if you end up rolling!

 - Dry clothes for afterwards.
 No one wants to be driving home in soggy or damp clothes.
-Take a spare just incase you get splashed, your portages end up being messier than normal or you take an unexpected dip!
-Always better to be prepared.
+Take a spare just in case you get splashed, your portages end up being messier than normal or you take an unexpected dip!
+Prepared is the best way to be.

-- It’s not all specialist kit in the list here.
-A woolly hat could mean the difference between being freezing cold or actually quite comfortable.
+- A woolly hat could mean the difference between being freezing cold or actually quite comfortable.
 Your body loses most of it’s heat through the head.

-- If you’re planning on doing lots of winter paddling for years to come, or you need a way to spend your christmas money, a drysuit is a sound investment.
+- If you’re planning on doing lots of winter paddling for years to come, or you need a way to spend any spare cash, a drysuit is a sound investment.
 Specific women’s fit drysuits are available from Palm Equipment too.
 They keep you warm and dry from top to toe.
 Brilliant for canoeing, kayaking or stand up paddleboarding, making the paddle a lot more enjoyable especially if you’re planning a lot of water time!

 After some more general tips and advice around paddling in winter?
 Take a look at our article here which looks at everything you’ll need to plan a paddle trip in the colder months of the year.